xinzhan/core-services.en/help/id-service/reference/reference-cors.md

 ---

-title: CORS Support in the Experience Cloud ID Service
+title: cors support in the experience cloud id service
-description: Browsers use Cross Origin Resource Sharing (CORS) to request resources from a domain other than the current domain.
+description: browsers use cross origin resource sharing (cors) to request resources from a domain other than the current domain.
-seo-title: CORS Support in the Experience Cloud ID Service
+seo-title: cors support in the experience cloud id service
-seo-description: Browsers use Cross Origin Resource Sharing (CORS) to request resources from a domain other than the current domain.
+seo-description: browsers use cross origin resource sharing (cors) to request resources from a domain other than the current domain.
-short-title: CORS Support
+short-title: cors support
 doc-type: reference
 audience: admin
 index: true